Riki Wilchins

-Riki Anne Wilchins (born 1952) is an American activist whose work has focused on the impact of gender norms.
+Riki Anne Wilchins (born 1952) is an American activist whose work has primarily focused on the impact of gender norms.

 Background

 Wilchins founded the first national transgender advocacy group (GenderPAC).
 Their analysis and work broadened over time to include discrimination and violence regardless of individuals' identity.
 While this perspective has been widely accepted, its breadth has provoked criticism by some in the transgender community.
 Wilchins's work and writing have often focused on youth, whom they not only see as uniquely vulnerable to the gender system's pressures and harm, but whom they see as capable of "looking with fresh eyes".
-Wilchins's work has been instrumental in bringing transgender rights into the mainstream LGBT movement, and has helped bring awareness of the impact of gender norms to a wider audience, and they are credited with coining the term "genderqueer."
+Wilchins's work has been instrumental in bringing transgender rights into the mainstream LGBTQ movement, and has helped bring awareness of the impact of gender norms to a wider audience, and they are credited with coining the term "genderqueer."
+Riki Wilchins is Jewish.

-In 1996, they starred in Rosa von Praunheim 's film Transexual Menace.
+In 1996, they starred in Rosa von Praunheim's film Transexual Menace.
 Wilchins's early activism with the "Hermaphrodites With Attitude!" protest group and intersex leader Cheryl Chase led to the founding of Intersex Awareness Day.
 In 2001, Wilchins's work resulted in them being selected one of just six community activists named by Time magazine among its "100 Civic Innovators for the 21st Century".
-In 2009, Wilchins debuted The MANGina Monologues (A One Trans Show) at DC's Busboys & Poets, one of the first trangsender standup shows.
+In 2009, Wilchins debuted The MANGina Monologues (A One Trans Show) at DC's Busboys & Poets, one of the first transgender standup shows.
 A founding member of Camp Trans, since the mid-1990s Wilchins has been highly active in founding a number of organizations and events focused on gender issues, including: